AustenLamacraft/academic-kickstart/content/lectures/more-second-quantization/index.md

 - Operators in which all annihilation operators stand to the right of all creation operators are said to be __normal ordered__

-- Here, normal ordering serves to ensure that a term with $j=k$ does not appear in $\rho_2(x,y)$

-- Two particle terms in the Hamiltonian are normal ordered for the same reason
+- Two particle terms in the Hamiltonian are normal ordered to prevent particle interacting with itself!

 ---